Business Etiquette Tips & Career Suggestions

 10. Send thank-you notes.
 In the New Year, start showing appreciation for the kindness of others.
 If you receive a gift, visit the home of a boss or colleague, or are a guest at a meal, you must send a note.
 You also need to send a thank-you note after a job interview.

 These 10 potential resolutions provide numerous possibilities for improving your career.
-There are many more communication suggestions discussed in my new book, The Communication Clinic: 99 Proven Cures for the Most Common Business Mistakes (McGraw Hill, December 2016).
+There are many more communication suggestions discussed in my book, The Communication Clinic: 99 Proven Cures for the Most Common Business Mistakes (McGraw Hill, 2017).

 Pachter & Associates provides seminars and coaching on communication, business writing, presentation skills, professional presence, and etiquette.
 For additional information, please contact Joyce Hoff at email@example.com or 856.751.6141.